Clear strategy. Better outcomes.

 4. Technical Support: Subnetworks typically offer technical support and assistance to publishers, helping them optimise their affiliate marketing strategies and troubleshoot any issues they encounter.

-Cons of Using a Subnetwork:
+Cons of using a subnetwork:

 1. Reduced Control: Affiliates may have less control over the affiliate programs they promote when using a subnetwork.
 Adherence to subnetwork policies and guidelines may limit customisation and flexibility in campaign management.